Iditarod sled-dog race losing Exxon support amid animal-rights pressure | Business

 Iditarod sled-dog race losing Exxon support amid animal-rights pressure

-Iditarod mushers and officials have long defended their dog-care record, citing the army of volunteer veterinarians involved and extensive dog health screening conducted before each race.
-In response to Exxon’s decision, PETA plans to withdraw its Iditarod-related shareholder resolution and cancel an anti-Exxon advertising and protest campaign set to start next week, the group said.
+Iditarod mushers and officials have defended their dog-care record, citing the army of volunteer veterinarians involved and extensive dog health screening conducted before each race.
+Iditarod's chief operations officer, Chas St. George, suggested Exxon's withdrawal was a "short-term situation" and said he hoped the company, a sponsor since 1978, would renew ties with the race once financial difficulties posed by the pandemic abate.

-Iditarod representatives were not immediately available for comment.
-Exxon’s move follows the loss in recent years of such longtime corporate sponsors as Alaska Airlines and Wells Fargo.
+"This is a time when we're all rebuilding and reassessing," St. George told Reuters.
+"We know that Exxon Mobil is very much a proud supporter and a proud part of the Iditarod.
+That will never change."
+Exxon’s decision follows the loss in recent years of such longtime corporate sponsors as Alaska Airlines and Wells Fargo.

 This year’s race has been sharply pared back due to the coronavirus pandemic to an 860-mile out-and-back trail instead of the traditional 1,000-mile route from Anchorage to Nome.
 The race is due to start in Anchorage on March 6.